 If your current level of English is half a band, one band, or one-and-a-half bands lower, either overall or in one or two elements, you may want to consider our Pre-Sessional English course.

 How to apply

 This course will not be running in September 2023.

 Should you accept an offer of a place to study with us and formally enrol as a student, you will be subject to the provisions of the regulations, rules, codes, conditions and policies which apply to our students.
 These are available at www.edgehill.ac.uk/studentterms.

 If you join a full time undergraduate degree at Edge Hill University, we will guarantee you the offer of a room in our halls of residence for the first year of your course.Discover our accommodation

-The Department of Computer Science is based in the state-of-the-art £13million Tech Hub.
+Open to all BSc (Hons) Data Science students, the state-of-the-art £13m Tech Hub is home to the Department of Computer Science.
 This purpose-built development offers highly contemporary suites of outstanding facilities for Computer Science and Engineering students.
 Our modern computing and engineering laboratories are equipped with comprehensive test and measurement equipment, high-specification computers, high-resolution screens and the latest hardware and software.